thiagooromanelli/thiagooromanelli/README.md

 ---

 ## About me
-:books: Bachelor degree in Electrical Engineering - Electronic enphasis | MBA in Software Engineering
+:books: Bachelor degree in Electrical Engineering - emphasis on Electronic | MBA in Software Engineering

 :computer: Currently working as Software Engineer - backend